mingxuan/mingxuan.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research scientist at theByteance AI Lab in Shanghai.
-My general research interests lie in applying deep learning approaches to natural language processing (NLP) problems.
-In particular, I am interested in building an efficient, effective and reliable neural machine translation (NMT) system for human languages.
+I am a research scientist/manager working at ByteDance AI Lab.
+My general research interests lie in natural language processing and machine translation.
+In particular, I am interested in building an high-availability machine translation system to remove language barriers for people all over the world.